weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 :::tip Timeouts on `generate` (RAG) queries

-If you are seeing errors while using the `generate` submodule, try increasing the timeout values (e.g. to `Timeout(query=60)`).
+If you see errors while using the `generate` submodule, try increasing the query timeout values (`Timeout(query=60)`).
 The `generate` submodule uses a large language model to generate text.
 <br/>

-Accordingly, the speed of the `generate` submodule is dependent on the speed of the language model (and any API that is serving the language model).
-Increasing the timeout values will allow the client to wait longer for the language model to respond.
+The `generate` submodule is dependent on the speed of the language model and any API that serves the language model.
+Increase the timeout values to allow the client to wait longer for the language model to respond.
 :::

 #### Authentication